 Students may add their names to an existing waitlist using the One Stop online registration system.
 If a course is closed and has a waitlist, students may add their names to the waitlist by “adding” the course.
 A message box will inform the student that the course is closed and will ask if the student wants to be added to the waitlist.
 Pressing the YES button will add the student’s name to the waitlist.

-Starting in August, students on the waitlist will be sent an e-mail with a permission number if seats open in the class.
-They must enroll within 24 hours or forfeit their seat in the class.
+Beginning in the summer, students on the waitlist will be sent an e-mail with a permission number if seats open in the class.
+They must enroll within 24 hours or within the time period specified in the email or forfeit their seat in the class.